Napeel/Napeel/README.md

-# 👋 Hi there, I'm Muhammad Nabil Bin Muzafar Shah
+# 👋 Hi there, I'm Nabil.

 ## 🚀 About Me
-I'm a passionate Software Engineering student at McGill University, set to graduate in 2027.
-With a strong foundation in various programming languages and developer tools, I'm dedicated to creating innovative solutions and continuously expanding my skills in software development.
-My experience spans from academic projects to internships, where I've worked on diverse applications using modern technologies.
+Welcome to my Profile!
+I'm a passionate Software Engineer studying at McGill University, in the Software Eng Co-op program.
+I love tech and making cool stuff drop a follow 👆.

 ## 💻 Technologies & Tools
 <p align="center">